jakmaz/quackstagram/README.md

 3. **Comment**

-   - **Description:** Allows users to engage in discussions by commenting on posts, fostering community interaction.
+   - **Description:** Allows users to engage in discussions by commenting on posts.
    - **Attributes:**
      - **Post Link:** Associates the comment with a specific post.
      - **User Link:** Indicates the user who made the comment.